MauricioRobayo/nextjs-google-analytics/README.md

 export default App;
 ```

+By default, scripts are loaded using the `afterInteractive` strategy, which means they are injected on the client-side and will run after hydration.

-The component exposes the [strategy](https://nextjs.org/docs/basic-features/script) prop to control how the scripts are loaded, so if you prefer to lazy load them, you can use the `lazyOnload` strategy:
+If you need more control, the component exposes the [strategy](https://nextjs.org/docs/basic-features/script) prop to control how the scripts are loaded:

 ```js
 // pages/_app.js